 Tobey Betthauser, PhD: The Time Course of Alzheimer’s Disease and Related Disorders

-Tobey Betthauser, PhD, leads research to better understand the sequence of events that occur in neurodegenerative diseases, with a focus on Alzheimer’s disease.
+Tobey Betthauser, PhD, is a researcher investigating the sequence of events that occur in neurodegenerative disease and understanding the earliest biomarker-detectable signs of disease.

 This combined research is designed to better the understanding of the clinical and research utility and limitations of fluid and imaging biomarkers to detect pathophysiologic processes during life, and to better understand how these pathologic processes influence symptoms of disease.